rachel-ker/capp30254/HW3/README.md

 This repository contains files for Homework 3, where we improve the simple machine learning pipeline from HW2 and apply it to data on project funding on donorschoose.

+## To Run
+run 'hw3.py' on command line
+results will appear in a csv file titled "results_small.csv" and "df_results_small.csv"

-Files:
+## Files:
-pipeline.py - code for the general functions in machine learning pipeline
-etl.py - code to read, explore, transform data to be ready to build classifiers
+pipeline.py - code for train-test split and evaluation etl.py - code to read, explore, transform data to be ready to build classifiers
-classifiers.py - code to build each specific classifier
+classifiers.py - code to build each specific classifier and to specify parameters
+iteratemodels.py - code to iterate through the different parameters and evaluate the models

 hw3-writeup.pdf - short report on findings
-hw3.py - code applied to donorschoose data
+hw3.py - code applied to DonorsChoose data
-hw3.ipynb - jupyter notebook version of the code
-Missing data exploration.ipynb - exploration of missing data

 requirements.txt - required libraries and versions